mvolkmann/mvolkmann.github.com/programming/sed-article.md

 `sed` is less helpful when a small number of changes are needed in a single small file.
 In this case using a text editor is usually sufficient.
-This is especially true for editors like Vim that support macros.
+This is especially true for editors like Vim and Emacs that support macros.

 ## Installing sed